openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Note: If you ordered the recommended CanaKit, your SD card will already come imaged.
 However, if you don't already know whether it's Raspbian 8 Jessie or newer ([see below](#verify-your-raspian-version)), just treat it as a blank SD card and download and install the latest versian of Raspbian (currently version 8.0, codename Jessie).

 ### Download Raspbian
 Raspbian is the recommended operating system for OpenAPS.
 Download the latest version (Jessie September 2015 or newer) of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).
+NOTE: due to some package modifications, the installation of openaps and dependecies will fail on Raspbian Stretch, so look for the latest Raspbian Jessie version in the archive: (http://downloads.raspberrypi.org/raspbian/images/).
 Make sure to extract the disk .img from the ZIP file.
 Note that the large size of the Raspbian Jessie image means its .zip file uses a different format internally, and the built-in unzipping tools in some versions of Windows and MacOS cannot handle it.
 The file can be successfully unzipped with [7-Zip] (http://www.7-zip.org/) on Windows and [The Unarchiver] (https://itunes.apple.com/us/app/the-unarchiver/id425424353?mt=12) on Mac (both are free).

 ### Write Raspbian to the Micro SD Card